Pale Rider: Reception

-Roger Ebert also praised the film, giving it four out of four stars.
-Further, he stated, "Pale Rider is, overall, a considerable achievement, a classic Western of style and excitement."
+Roger Ebert also praises the film, giving it four out of four stars.
+He adds: "Pale Rider is, overall, a considerable achievement, a classic Western of style and excitement."

-Richard Corliss found the film overly derivative, saying "When Eastwood, who also directed the picture (from a Michael Butler-Dennis Shryack script), faces off against Russell's Maleficent Seven, viewers may get an old-fashioned western tingle.
+Richard Corliss finds the film overly derivative, saying: "When Eastwood, who also directed the picture (from a Michael Butler-Dennis Shryack script), faces off against Russell's Maleficent Seven, viewers may get an old-fashioned western tingle.
 But Pale Rider does nothing to disprove the wisdom that this genre is best left to the revival houses.
 A double feature of Shane and Eastwood's High Plains Drifter will do just fine, thanks."

 The film was entered into the 1985 Cannes Film Festival and included in the Western nominations for the American Film Institute's 10 Top 10 lists.

 Trailer music

 The music used in the film's trailer was a stock piece by British composer Alan Hawkshaw known to British viewers for its use as the title theme for Channel 4 News.
-Unusually, Channel 4 News did not secure permanent exclusivity rights to Hawkshaw's theme, titled "Best Endeavours", resulting in it also being used for the trailer for Pale Rider.
+Channel 4 News did not secure permanent exclusivity rights to Hawkshaw's theme, titled "Best Endeavours", resulting in it also being used for the trailer for Pale Rider.